Have you ever cried tears of frustration in your trailer after a run, knowing deep down that you had the potential to

 After years of hard work and dedication, do you still experience the painful disappointment of clocking a second (or more) off?

-I’m Heather Smith, and I help barrel racers WIN - in the arena and in LIFE, through one of a kind resources to develop educated, confident, high achieving equine athletes.
+I’m Heather Smith, and I help barrel racers WIN - in the arena and in LIFE, through one-of-a-kind resources for developing educated, confident, high-achieving equine athletes.

 Starting at a young age, my need for speed was evident.
-It was all fun and games until my pony would randomly deliver that speed at inopportune times without regard to my wishes.
+It was all fun and games until my pony randomly delivered that speed at inopportune times without regard to my wishes.

 Another day, another runaway…